Bánh Bột Chiên (Vietnamese Fried Rice Flour Cake)

 The bot chien dipping sauce is pretty simple.
 For a sweet and tangy sauce, all you need is soy sauce, vinegar, and sugar.
 To make it spicy, add Bird’s eye chili (Thai chili).

-Step 1: Pickle the carrots and daikon.
-In a jar or bowl, mix together carrots, daikon, white vinegar, sugar, and salt.
-Cover and set it aside, in the fridge, for later.
+1. Pickle the carrots and daikon.
+Mix carrots, daikon, white vinegar, sugar, and salt in a jar or bowl.
+Cover and set it aside in the fridge for later.

 • Stovetop Version: In a saucepan, whisk together the rice flour, tapioca starch, 2 ½ cups of water, vegetable oil, and salt.
 Turn the heat on medium and let it simmer for 5-6 minutes, stirring consistently, until a smooth paste forms.
 Once it starts boiling or thickening at the bottom, turn off the heat and add the remaining ½ cup of water.
 Whisk until there are no longer clumps.
 The final consistency should resemble mashed potatoes.